 This NFT is called The Sevens #2478.
-The Sevens is a collectors NFT series of 7000 algorithmically generated pieces of anime, meme and movies art.
+The Sevens is a collector's NFT series of 7000 algorithmically generated pieces of anime, meme, and movie art.

-I used 3 hastgags to promote this tweet.
+I used 3 hashtags to promote this tweet.
 The generic #NFT and two specific NFT hashtags; #strongertogether and #TheSevens.
-Both of these are used by collectors of The Sevens and within this community.
+Both are used by collectors of The Sevens and within this community.
 These hashtags are a combination of generic and specific.

 The Shakespearean Townhouse.

 31 impressions, 8 engagements, and 1 link click.